Jbachtiger/ci-pp5-gamer-verse-drf-api/README.md

 UNIQUE constraint failed: posts_post.owner_id - model set as owner = models.OneToOneField(User, on_delete=models.CASCADE), should be owner = models.ForeignKey(User, on_delete=models.CASCADE)

+'super' object has no attribute 'CREATE' - create was in all capitals

 ## Known Bugs